alexxppp/alexxppp/README.md

 ## 🏆 Achievements

-- [completed several courses (cs50, seminars), and got all 10s and one 9 in the final grades of my app development degree]
+- [completed several courses (cs50, seminars), and got all 10s and one 9 in the final grades of my multiplatform app development degree]

 ---